yuanqing/figma-plugins/packages/figma-text-utilities/README.md

 Paste the contents of the clipboard into the selected text layers.

+### Copy for Spreadsheet

+Copy the text within the selected text layers to the clipboard, formatted for pasting into a spreadsheet.

 ### Find and Replace

 Find and replace text in text layers within the selection or on the current page.